opra-tool/opra/README.md

 ![CI](https://github.com/paulschwoerer/raqi-online-toolbox/actions/workflows/ci.yml/badge.svg)

+This application calculates acoustical parameters from room impulse responses, primarily from ISO 3382-1[^1], Soulodre & Bradley[^2] and L.L.
+Beranek[^3].
+It is in parts based on an earlier implemented Matlab tool[^4].
+The accompanying masters thesis goes into detail about calculation methods used in this application[^5].

+Both tools were programmed at the [Institute of Sound and Vibration Engineering​ (ISAVE)](https://isave.hs-duesseldorf.de/), which is part of the [Hochschule Düsseldorf](https://hs-duesseldorf.de/).

+[^1]: ISO 3382-1.
+(2009). *Acoustics – Measurement of roomacoustic parameters – Part1: Performance Spaces*
+[^2]: Soulodre, G. A., & Bradley, J. S. (1995). *Subjective evaluation of new room acoustic measures*
+[^3]: Beranek, L. L. (1962). *Concert Halls and Opera Houses Music, Acoustics, and Architecture*
+[^4]: Prinz, L. J. (2021). *Entwicklung eines Werkzeugs für dieAuswertung von Impulsantworten zur Untersuchung raumakustischer Qualität*
+[^5]: Schwörer, P. (2023). *A web-based toolbox for analyzing acoustic room impulse responses*

 ## Staging Environment

-A staging environment reflecting the current state of the `main` branch is availabe [here](https://raqi-staging.paulschwoerer.de/).
+A staging environment reflecting the current state of the `main` branch is availabe at [raqi-staging.paulschwoerer.de](https://raqi-staging.paulschwoerer.de/).

 ## Test files

-A large collection of room impulse responses can be found [here](https://github.com/RoyJames/room-impulse-responses).
+A large collection of room impulse responses can be at [github.com/RoyJames/room-impulse-responses](https://github.com/RoyJames/room-impulse-responses).

 ## Development Quickstart